Bisimulations for Delimited-Control Operators: Introduction

 \subsubsection{Structure of the article}

 Section~\ref{s:calc} presents the syntax and semantics of the calculus $\lamshift$ with \shiftId{} and \resetId{} that we use in this paper.
 We also recall the definition of CPS equivalence, a CPS-based equivalence between terms, and its axiomatization.
 Section~\ref{s:ctx-eqv} discusses the definition of a contextual equivalence for $\lamshift$, and its relationship with CPS equivalence.
 We look for (at least sound) alternatives of this contextual equivalence by considering several styles of bisimilarities: applicative in Section~\ref{s:app}, environmental in Section~\ref{s:env}, and normal-form in Section~\ref{s:nf}.
 Section~\ref{s:extensions} discusses the possible extensions of our work to other semantics and other calculi with delimited control, and Section~\ref{s:conclusion} concludes this paper.
+In particular, we summarize in Figure~\ref{f:conclusion} the relationships between all the behavioral equivalences defined in this paper.
 We discuss related work---in particular, our own previous work---in the relevant sections, \eg related work on applicative bisimilarities for control operators is discussed at the beginning of Section~\ref{s:app}.